INFO-4602-5602/project-1-yima1736/Submission/Man/readme.txt

-Hi everyone, I did this project with Yonghao Zhang, Tianlun Zhao, Gongyuan Xing.
+Hi everyone, I did this project with Yonghao Zhang, Hathaway Zhang, Tianlun Zhao, Gongyuan Xing.

 There is a problem I don't know how to fix.
 When I refresh my website, Part 5 is not unstable, it will show 4 graphs in a random positons.